Doctoral Training at the Faculty of Education - Application Instructions

 - scanned original degree certificates (in the same language as the degree was completed in)

 - scanned original transcripts of study records (in the same language as the degree was completed in)

 - scanned other original educational documents which may be of relevance in the student selection

 Those applicants who have been granted a right to study and who have completed their prior degree abroad have to submit either the original degree certificates or certified copies of the degree certificates and other educational documents and the official translations of the documents to the University of Turku as instructed in the admission notification.
 If the admitted applicant does not deliver the required certificates by the deadline set in the admission notification, he/she forfeits the study right.
-Instructions on delivering certificates and country-specific requirements are available on the University's website.
+Instructions on delivering certificates and country-specific requirements are available here.